-1. Share lessons to the school library
+1. Share lessons with other teachers in the school

 Learn more about copying lessons from the school library.

-2. Invite teachers to work collaboratively
+2. Invite teachers to edit lessons collaboratively with you